Chart Color Schemes

 The level of general health in Blacktown - South is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-The rate of private health cover in the area is very low at approximately 48% of the total population (around 6,151 people), compared to the national average of 55.3%.
-The most common medical conditions are asthma and arthritis, affecting 6.6 and 6.1% of residents respectively.
-A total of 74.1% of residents report being completely clear of medical ailments, slightly higher than the Greater Sydney average of 73.6%.
-The area has 14.8% of residents aged 65 and over (1,892 people).
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+Private health cover is very low in the area, affecting approximately 48% of the total population (~6,200 people), which is lower than the national average of 55.3%.
+The most prevalent medical conditions are asthma and arthritis, impacting 6.6% and 6.1% of residents respectively.
+A significant majority, 74.1%, reported being completely free from medical ailments, slightly higher than the Greater Sydney average of 73.6%.
+As of 2021, 14.8% of residents are aged 65 and over (1,907 people).
+Health outcomes among seniors require more attention due to presenting challenges compared to the broader population.

 Frequently Asked Questions - Health